Nebraska Birth Records Search

 If you are not the person named in the Nebraska birth record, you need to prove your relationship to that person.
 Your application must also be signed to be valid.

-Nebraska offers only certified copies of birth certificates to Nebraska residents.
+The state offers only certified copies of birth certificates to its residents.
 A certified copy is legal proof of your identity, and you can use it for any government purpose such as applying for retirement benefits, to school or the military or getting a driver’s license or passport.

 Nebraska has a current population of 1.93 million people.
-Positioned in the center of the U.S., Nebraska is ranked 25th regarding population growth and has a steady annual rate of 0.80%.
+Positioned in the center of the U.S., it is ranked 25th regarding population growth and has a steady annual rate of 0.80%.

 With a surface area of 77,354 square miles and only 23.8 people per square mile, Nebraska ranks 16th as the largest state in the country and 43rd concerning population density.